fullstackreact/30-days-of-react/day-01/post.md

 There are several ways to approach building web applications in React.

-For now, let's work with cloud-based IDEs with ready templates for React projects ready to go.
+For now, let's work with cloud-based IDEs to instantly set up a React project, write React components and see changes in real time.

 Let's look at a simple React app that says 'Hello World'.

 [![Edit hello world!](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/hello-world-p4wj53?fontsize=14&hidenavigation=1&module=%2Fsrc%2FApp.js&theme=dark)

-So far, we have a function 'App' that returns what looks like an HTML code - a header with the text 'Hello World'.
+In this code example, we have a function `App` that returns what looks like an HTML code - a header with the text 'Hello World'.

-'App' is a React component.
-React components can be written either as a function (like 'App' is) or using ES6 class syntax.
-Because functions are more familiar and easier to write, our examples will stick with function components.
+`App` is a React component.
+React components can be written as a function (like `App` is) or using ES6 class syntax.
+Because functions are more familiar and easier to write, let's stick with function components for now.

-All React components, like 'App' in the example, return HTML-like (**not HTML**) code to describe what UI should look like.
+All React components return HTML-like (**not HTML**) code to describe what UI should look like.

 ## How does it work?